 Shadows of Life and Thought: A Retrospective Review in the Form of Memoirs by Arthur Edward Waite.
 London: Selwyn and Blount of Paternoster House EC 1938 .

 The Magicians of the Golden Dawn: A Documentary History of a Magical Order 1887-1923 by Ellic Howe.
 London: Routledge and Kegan Paul 1972.
 It was Howe’s work on the Sprengel letters that established that they were definitely fakes.

 The Golden Dawn Companion by R A Gilbert.
 Wellingborough Northants: The Aquarian Press 1986.

-AFTER THE GOLDEN DAWN - INDEPENDENT RITE
+AFTER THE GOLDEN DAWN - INDEPENDENT AND RECTIFIED RITE/ORDER

 A E Waite: A Magician of Many Parts by R A Gilbert.
 Wellingborough Northants 1987.
 Appendix C on p178 Appendix C.

-AS TRANSLATOR AND ASSESSOR OF OCCULT MANUSCRIPTS
+WILLIAM ALEXANDER AS TRANSLATOR AND ASSESSOR OF OCCULT MANUSCRIPTS

 Pascal Beverly Randolph: a Nineteenth Century Black American Spiritualist, Rosicrucian and Sex Magician by John Patrick Deveny.
 Published 1997 by State Univ of New York Press in its Western Esoteric Trads series.
 Translation of Abbot Trithemius’ Prophecies: p508, original source Blavatsky’s Diaries volume 1 p421.